awsdocs/amazon-s3-userguide/doc_source/VirtualHosting.md

 Amazon S3 sees only the original hostname `www.example.com` and is unaware of the CNAME mapping used to resolve the request\.

 You can use any Amazon S3 endpoint in a CNAME alias\.
 For example, `s3.ap-southeast-1.amazonaws.com` can be used in CNAME aliases\.
 For more information about endpoints, see [Request Endpoints](MakingRequests.md#RequestEndpoints)\.
-To create a static website by using a custom domain, see [Configuring a static website using a custom domain registered with Route 53](website-hosting-custom-domain-walkthrough.md)\.
+To create a static website by using a custom domain, see [Tutorial: Configuring a static website using a custom domain registered with Route 53](website-hosting-custom-domain-walkthrough.md)\.

 **Important**
 When using custom URLs with CNAMEs, you will need to ensure a matching bucket exists for any CNAME or alias record you configure\.
 For example, if you create DNS entries for `www.example.com` and `login.example.com` to publish web content using S3, you will need to create both buckets `www.example.com` and `login.example.com`\.